hverboncoeur/Verboncoeur2024-JoG/README.md

 # Verboncoeur2024-JoG
-Code repository for calculating surface elevation change over time (dh/dt) using ICESat, CryoSat-2, and ICESat-2 altimetry data and generating figures from Verboncoeur et al., 2024, _Journal of Glaciology_ (doi: []()).
+Version 1 of code repository analyzing surface elevation change over time (dh/dt) using ICESat, CryoSat-2, and ICESat-2 altimetry data and generating figures from Verboncoeur et al., 2024, _Journal of Glaciology_ (doi: []()).
 See [referencing section](#referencing) for appropriate citations.

 Data files associated with this repository are [available on Zenodo]() and otherwise linked within the scripts.

-## This repository includes:
+## Version 1 of this repository includes:
-1. Scripts and associated files to reproduce each of the figures and supplemental figures (located in the 'figure_scripts' folder).
+1. Scripts and associated files to reproduce each of the figures and supplemental figures (located in the 'figure_scripts' folder);
 2. `.afdesign` files where we compile and annotate final versions of figures (located in the 'afdesign' folder).
-[Affinity Designer](https://affinity.serif.com/en-us/designer/) is an Adobe Illustrator alternative.
+[Affinity Designer](https://affinity.serif.com/en-us/designer/) is an Adobe Illustrator alternative;
-3. .png versions of each of the figures (located in the figures folder)
+3. .png versions of each of the figures (located in the figures folder);
+4. environment files (to be consolidated into one file for version 2)

+## Version 2 of this repository will include:
+1. A script to process ICESat, CryoSat-2, and ICESat-2 data and calculate dh/dt
+2. A consolidated environment file

-## Running the notebooks and setting up the environment:
+## Running the notebooks and setting up an example environment:

 1. Set up the environment: `conda env create -f environment.yml --name verb2024`
 2. Activate the kernel: `conda activate verb2024`